-The Clear Creek County Open Space Master Plan 2030 identifies Floyd Hill as a major gateway to Clear Creek County and one of the county’s two fastest growing areas supporting most new residential growth.
-The North Floyd Hill property acquisition completes a contiguous network of open space securing continued protection of wildlife habitat and additional recreational opportunities.
-The partners in this project recognize that the property is the final piece of a decades-long protection effort for one of the last remaining conservation and new recreational trail opportunities along the I-70 corridor between Golden and Idaho Springs.
+In 2017 MALT facilitated a major land purchase and permanently conserved a 108-acre parcel of land on Floyd Hill Open Space – a highly visible meadow and forested area north of I-70 located in Clear Creek County.
+MALT brokered the deal with its partners the Trust for Public Land, Clear Creek County, Jefferson County and Great Outdoors Colorado (GOCO).
+This area has given outdoor enthusiasts access to over 12,000 acres of previously inaccessible public land from I-70, and completes a contiguous network of open space securing the continued protection of wildlife habitat and additional recreational opportunities.
+The partners in this project recognize that the property is the final piece of a decades-long protection effort for one of the last remaining conservation and new recreational trails along the I-70 corridor between Golden and Idaho Springs.

 Floyd Hill Open Space contains outstanding scenic values and provides a gateway into an undeveloped network of open parcels along the ridge of Clear Creek Canyon.
 The forest and meadow ecosystem provides critical habitat for elk, bighorn sheep, mountain lion, black bear, mule deer and a number of bird species.

 MALT has raised funds and partnered with multiple organizations to help build over seven miles of brand new hiking and biking trails on the property.

 Located 30 minutes from downtown Denver just north of I-70 on Floyd Hill, this property is highly visible from I-70 and provides easy access to over 7 plus miles of trails for hikers and cyclists.